 With an extensive public transport network, getting around in Russia is relatively easy.
-It’s not necessary for expats living in the major cities to own a car, as public transport is reliable and relatively cheap.
-However, those living in more remote towns may find it easier to have their own vehicle.
+It’s not necessary for expats living in the major cities to own a car, as public transport is reliable and cheap.
+That said, those living in more remote towns may find it easier to have their own vehicle.

 Driving in Russia

-Expats living in Russia should consider their need to drive carefully.
+Expats living in Russia should consider their need for a car carefully.
 Traffic congestion is common in Russian cities.
-Drivers can be ruthless and the police are notorious for issuing fines for very minor offences.
-Furthermore, winter weather can add to the hazards of driving in Russia.
-Some expats wanting to have a car in Russia hire a driver or have one provided by their company.
+Drivers can be reckless, and the police are notorious for issuing fines for very minor offences.
+Winter weather can add to the hazards of driving in Russia.
+Some expats hire a driver or have one provided by their company.

 Foreigners wishing to drive in Russia can use their national driver’s licence for up to six months but also require an international driver's licence.
 Expats should also carry their passport, visa and migration card with them at all times when driving a vehicle.